Nano-bubbles

 Nanoscale surface properties control assembled results

-With LD simulations, we revealed that the interplay between nanoparticle (NP) faceting, ligand shell structure, and substrate–NP interactions contronl the structure of assembled superlattices.
+We revealed that the interplay between nanoparticle (NP) faceting, ligand shell structure, and substrate–NP interactions contronl the structure of assembled superlattices.

 Adv.
 Mater.
 2022, 34 (20), 2109093.